fuseio/fuse-studio/server/docs/api.md

 | steps | `Object` | <p>Steps with info about each step</p> |
 | communityAddress | `String` | <p>Community address if deploy process is completed</p> |
 | done | `Boolean` | <p>Done status if the deploy process is completed</p> |
-## <a name='Fetch-community-progress-by-community-address'></a> Fetch community progress by community address
+## <a name='Fetch-deployment-progress-by-community-address'></a> Fetch deployment progress by community address
 [Back to top](#top)

 ```
-GET /communities/progress
+GET /deployments
 ```

 ### Parameter Parameters